adjust/unity_sdk/README.md

 ### <a id="adwords-tracking">AdWords Search and Mobile Web tracking

-If you are initialising the adjust SDK manually and want to support deterministic tracking for all AdWords web inventories, you just need to call the `sendAdWordsRequest` on the `Adjust` instance **before initialising the SDK** with `start` method.
+If you are initialising the adjust SDK manually and want to support deterministic tracking for all AdWords web inventories, you just need to call the `sendAdWordsRequest` on the `Adjust` instance **before initialising the SDK** with the `start` method.

 ```cs
 Adjust.sendAdWordsRequest();
 ```

-If you have checked `Start Manually` option on the adjust prefab, please check the `Make Ad Words Request` check box and the request will be sent automatically.
+If you have checked the `Start Manually` option on the adjust prefab, please check the `Make Ad Words Request` check box and the request will be sent automatically.

 ### <a id="deeplinking">Deep linking